 Elaine Pagels, ‘“The mystery of the resurrection”: A Gnostic reading of 1 Corinthians 15’, JBL 93 (1974), pp. 276-288; idem, The Gnostic Paul.
 Gnostic Exegesis of the Pauline Letters (1975); and the wise cautions in A. Lindemann, Paulus im ältesten Christentum.
 Das Bild des Apostels and die Reception der paulinischen Theologie in der frühchristlichen Literatur bis Marcion (Beiträge zur hist.
 Theol.
 58, Tübingen, 1979), pp. 297-343.

 2. 'Circumcision Will Cause Christ No Longer To Benefit You Unless I Arrange For You To Be Circumcised'

 Paul was willing to appear he and his closest followers were outwardly righteous but inwardly Paul did not believe in the necessity of any external action performed to appear righteous.

 For example, as to Timothy’s circumcision, Luke records:

 “Paul wanted Timothy to accompany him, and he took him and circumcised him.”
 (Acts16:3)

 But elsewhere Paul says: “I, Paul, say to you that if you accept circumcision, Christ will be of no advantage to you.
 I testify again to every man who accepts circumcision that he is obligated to keep the whole Law” (Gal5:2).

 So was Timothy now obligated to keep the whole Law?
-Or did Timothy and Paul participate in a hypocritical show of obedience to the Law just like the Pharisees whom Jesus condemned for such behavior?
+Or did Timothy and Paul participate in a hypocritical show of obedience to the Law just like the Pharisees whom Jesus condemned for exactly the same behavior?